mfiles music files mfiles film music

-Franz Waxman (1906-1967) - another member of the old guard:
+Franz Waxman (1906-1967) - another member of the old guard

-Waxman's early career included the horror movies "The Bride of Frankenstein" and "Dr. Jekyll and Mr. Hyde", and acting as musical director to the Marx Brothers' vehicle "A Day at the Races".
+Franz Waxman - The Bride of Frankenstein soundtrack CD cover Waxman's early career included the horror movies "The Bride of Frankenstein" and "Dr. Jekyll and Mr. Hyde", and acting as musical director to the Marx Brothers' vehicle "A Day at the Races".
 He really consolidated his reputation with the hugely successful "Rebecca", and like Tiomkin he went on to score more Hitchcock films including "Rear Window" and "Suspicion".
 He proved his versatility with a wide range of genres including war movies, romances and historical epics.
 As a good example of his style, "Rebecca" is deeply romantic but often leaning towards the impressionist movement with its characteristically busy woodwind section.
 In "Humoresque" Waxman adapted music from Richard Wagner's Tristan and Isolde for violin and orchestra.
 The story concerns a violinist played by John Garfield, though Isaac Stern provided the playing.

-Waxman received many oscar nominations over the course of his career in film music, winning the award in two successive years for "Sunset Boulevard" in 1950 and "A Place in the Sun" in 1951.
+Waxman received many oscar nominations over the course of his career in film music, winning the main award in two successive years for "Sunset Boulevard" in 1950 and "A Place in the Sun" in 1951.
 There is an interesting story that when Alfred Newman wasn't nominated for an Oscar for his score to "The Robe", Waxman resigned from the Academy (AMPAS) and insisted that his on screen credit for "Demetrius and the Gladiators" stated that it was based on Newman's score for "The Robe".

 Films by Franz Waxman: